 First Year.
-Biochemistry, gross anatomy, physiology, histology, microbiology, neurobiology, and psychiatry.
-Saturday mornings, all day Wednesday, and Friday afternoons are reserved for study and electives.
-Electives available to the first-year student cover a wide range of subjects, including fundamental principles in use of radioisotopes, topics in general physiology, medicine in families and the community, and medical ethics.
+Biochemistry, gross anatomy, physiology, cell and tissue biology, microbiology, neurobiology, and human behavior.
+Saturday mornings and Wednesday and Friday afternoons are reserved for study and electives.
+Electives available to the first-year student cover a wide range of subjects, including alcohol and drug abuse, human sexuality, death and dying, cancer biology, national issues in medicine, medicine in families and the community, and medical ethics.

 Second Year.
-Methods in clinical science, additional microbiology, pathology, pharmacology, radiology, preventive medicine, and psychiatry.
-Students begin the study of patients during the second semester, when all the clinical departments cooperate in providing an introduction to history taking, physical examination, and laboratory study of patients through a series of lectures, demonstrations, and individual practice by the student.
+Laboratory diagnosis and physical diagnosis, additional microbiology, pathology, pharmacology, radiology, preventive medicine, and psychiatry.
+Students begin the study of patients during the second semester, when all the clinical departments cooperate in providing an introduction to history taking and physical examination through a series of lectures, demonstrations, and individual practice by the student.
 A variety of elective courses or independent study electives may be taken on Wednesday and Friday afternoons and also on Monday afternoons in the fall semester or Tuesday afternoons in the spring semester.